jart/cosmopolitan/ape/specification.md

 use a function like mmap() with Cosmopolitan Libc, then the `addr` and `offset` parameters need to be aligned to `sysconf(_SC_GRANSIZE)` or else your software won't work on Windows.
-Windows has other limitations too, such as lacking the abiilty to carve or punch holes in mappings.
+Windows has other limitations too, such as lacking the ability to carve or punch holes in mappings.